SmartlyDressedGames/Unturned-Docs/items/placeable-asset.rst

 Placeable Assets
 ================

+The ItemPlaceableAsset class is a base class that other classes are derived from.
 Placeables are able to be placed by players.

 This inherits the :ref:`ItemAsset <doc_item_asset_intro>` class.